 The same is true with emotions, the training of emotion is just as any other practice.
 By analyzing ourselves we can begin to (not repress) but understand emotion and deal with it in the best possible way.
 This way, power, and control remain conscious and rationale and emotion are not let afar to wreak its havoc.
 Emotion is very powerful, correctly used.

 The path of the virtuous life is personal.

 The teachings from the greats are fantastic and can teach you how to begin the.
 However, you must not follow blindly what anyone tells you.
 This is why the journey is personal.
 Everything that is said must be examined by us and carefully and consciously digested to really understand why something is good or bad for us.
 Understand what the meaning of anything is.

 Stoicism is a timeless philosophy used by some of the greatest people on the planet.
-Stoic answers is the modern day stoa, the first place where stoic philosophers got together to talk about how to live life best.
+Stoic answers are the modern day Stoa, the first place where stoic philosophers got together to talk about how to live life best.
 Let us help you on your way with stoic answers.
-Subscribe for our letter.
+Subscribe to our letter.
 Thanks.

 Donation for the cause

 A stoic boldly leaps into life, he does not question himself wether to act or not, the decision has already been made, we want to help you become a stoic.
 Thanks for the support